-Three Months Ended March 31, 2024, and 2023
+Three Months Ended March 31, 2024 June 30, 2024, and 2023

-Our total sales in the potash segment decreased \$14.9 million in the first quarter of 2024, compared to the first quarter of 2023, as potash sales recorded in the potash segment decreased \$14.7 million, or 31%, and potash segment byproduct sales decreased \$0.2 million.
-Our potash sales decreased in the first quarter of 2024, compared to the first quarter of 2023, as our average net realized sales price per ton decreased 19%, and we sold 17% fewer tons.
-We sold fewer tons of potash in the first quarter of 2024, compared to the first quarter of 2023, as we had fewer tons of potash to sell due to lower potash production from our HB and Wendover facilities.
-Byproduct sales were similar to the prior year period as a \$0.7 million decrease in magnesium chloride sales was mostly offset by a \$0.5 million increase in brine sales.
-Magnesium chloride sales declined due to mild winter weather which decreased demand for our de-icing product.
-Brine sales increased as we sold more barrels at a higher average price compared to the prior year due to continued oilfield activity near our mines.
+Our total sales in the potash segment decreased \$14.9 million \$17.2 million in the first quarter of 2024, three months ended June 30, 2024, compared to the first quarter of same period in 2023, as potash sales recorded in the potash segment decreased \$14.7 million \$16.9 million, or 31% 41%, and potash segment byproduct sales decreased \$0.2 million \$0.3 million.
+Our potash sales decreased in the first second quarter of 2024, compared to the first second quarter of 2023, as our average net realized sales price per ton decreased 19% 15%, and we sold 17% 30% fewer tons.
+Potash prices have declined as available global inventory has increased compared to 2023.
+We sold fewer tons of potash in the first quarter of 2024, three months ended June 30, 2024, compared to the first quarter same period in of 2023, as we had fewer tons of potash to sell due to lower potash decreased production from volumes at our HB and Wendover facilities.
+Byproduct sales were similar decreased \$0.3 million in the second quarter of 2024, compared to the prior year period as second quarter of 2023, due to a \$0.7 million decrease in magnesium chloride sales, was mostly partially offset by a \$0.5 million increase in brine sales.
+Magnesium chloride sales declined due to mild winter weather which decreased demand for our de-icing product from the dedust market.
+Brine sales increased as we sold more barrels at a higher average price compared to the prior year due to continued robust oilfield activity near our mines.

-Potash segment freight expense decreased 21% in the first quarter of 2024, compared to the first quarter of 2023, as we sold 17% fewer tons of potash.
+Potash segment freight expense decreased 21% 35% in the first second quarter of 2024, compared to the first second quarter of 2023, as we sold 17% 30% fewer tons of potash.
 Our potash freight expense is further impacted by the geographic distribution of our potash and byproduct sales and by the proportion of customers arranging for and paying their own freight costs.

-Our potash segment cost of goods sold decreased 18% in the first quarter of 2024, compared to the first quarter of 2023, as we sold 17% fewer tons of potash.
+Our potash segment cost of goods sold decreased 18% 25% in the first second quarter of 2024, compared to the first second quarter of 2023, as we sold 17% 30% fewer tons of potash.
 In addition, our beginning 2024 weighted average carrying cost per ton was reduced by the lower of cost or net realizable value inventory adjustment that was recorded during the fourth quarter of 2023.